DiShondra Goree enters her fifth season as Shaw University’s head softball and volleyball coach.

 In Goree’s fourth season (2017-18) her softball team concluded the season 12-20 overall, 8-8 in the conference and 4-4 in the Southern Division.
 This was the most wins Shaw softball has earned under Coach Goree’s leadership.
 During the season Tajia Bailey and Kiana Rogers earned CIAA defensive player of the week honors.
 The program earned a spot in the 2018 CIAA post season tournament for the 1st time in seven years.
 Brittany Kline earned a CIAA 2nd team post-season accolade as a 2nd baseman.
 Frances Perry (pitcher) and Kiana Rogers (utility) both earned a spot on the CIAA All- tournament team for their strong performance during the post season tourney.
 Shaw Softball finished fourth place out of 12 conference teams.

-Coach Goree hails from Fort Wayne, IN where she was a three sport athlete in high school.
-She participated in volleyball, basketball, and softball for all four years at Paul Harding High School Her senior year she was voted Female-Athlete of the Year.
-After college graduation, Goree served as head volleyball coach and assistant softball Coach at both South Side High School as well as Paul Harding High School for a combined six seasons.
-She also facilitated several volleyball clinics for middle-school and high school students.
+A native of Fort Wayne, Ind., Goree was a three sport athlete in high school.
+She participated in volleyball, basketball, & softball for all four years at Paul Harding High School.
+Her senior year she was voted Female-Athlete of the Year.
+After college, Goree served as head volleyball coach and assistant softball coach at both South Side High School as well as Paul Harding High School for a combined six seasons.

 She currently resides in Raleigh, N.C.